Any idea on how many National Parks there are in Costa Rica?

 Manuel Antonio National Park was listed by Forbes in 2011 among the world's 12 most beautiful national parks.
-It is also the country's smallest National Park at 1,983 land hectares (7.6 square miles)!
+It is also the country's smallest National Park at only 1,983 land hectares or 7.6 square miles!

 The national park is located just south of the town of Quepos.
 You can find accommodations here, or two other towns closer to the park.

 Things To Do Around Manual Antonio National Park, Costa Rica: